marcocharlie/flask-example-app/README.md

 ### Examples

-The [example](https://github.com/marcocharlie/flask-example-app/tree/master/examples) folder provides REST examples.
-They are meant to be used on VSCode REST Client plugin.
+The [example](https://github.com/marcocharlie/flask-example-app/tree/master/examples) folder provides a REST file as example.
+It is meant to be used on VSCode REST Client plugin.